paulskirk53/Observatory-wiki/Computer Control/The observatory computer.md

-The observatory computer is a NUC the password to get into it is 3633 It runs Windows 11 as of Feb 2025
+The observatory computer used to be a NUC the password to get into it is 3633 It runs Windows 11 as of Feb 2025 The new computer is a lenovo m720.

 It has the ASCOM platform installed (essential for most other programs to integrate)

 It also has the following software installed